International Management & Leadership

-Dagmar Zuchi is a senior consultant and trainer.
+Dagmar Silvius-Zuchi is a senior consultant and trainer.
 For a period of around 20 years, she has gained valuable experience in managing and consulting projects, programmes, managing and supporting changes and developing people.
 She is a lecturer at the WU Vienna University of Economics and Business and at several other universities.
 Dagmar got a certification as senior project manager by IPMA (Level B), by PMI (PMP) and PRINCE2 (P2 Practitioner) and has in-depth knowledge of project management standards.
-She contributed as part of the Austrian Delegation to the development of the ISO 21500 “Project Management“ and is currently working at the ISO TC258 SG1 “Governance of Projects, Programmes and Portfolios”.
-Dagmar Zuchi is co-founder and manager of the network enable2change.
+She contributed for over 9 years in the development of diverse ISO Standards within the ISO TC 258 on project, programme and portfolio management and in this context took over the role of the Country representative of the Austrian Mirror Committee (ASI) for several years.
+Dagmar Silvius-Zuchi is co-founder and manager of the network enable2change.

 Nicholas Simon received Juris Doctor Degrees from both Boston University School of Law and the University of Vienna.
-A member of the bar in Massachusetts and Austria, he is a specialist in international commercial transactions at his Vienna-based law firm Andréewitch & Simon.
+A member of the bar in Massachusetts and Austria, he was a specialist in international commercial transactions at his Vienna-based law firm Andréewitch & Simon.
 Professor Simon serves as an Adjunct Professor for International Business Law at Webster University Vienna and as a lecturer at the Vienna University of Economics and Business.
-At Webster he received the Excellence in Teaching Award (1989), the Distinguished Services Award (1997) and Professor of the Year Award (2003).
+At Webster he received the Excellence in Teaching Award (1989), the Distinguished Services Award (1997) and Professor of the Year Award (2003 and 2019).

 Christin Vallinkoski studied Political Science, Communication Science, and Literature in Austria and England.
 She holds a master degree with distinction in Communication Science from the University of Vienna and a master degree with distinction in Literary Studies from the Faculty of Arts and Sciences at OU/England.
 She earned her PhD with distinction under the supervision of Prof. Dr. Eva Kreisky at the Institute of Political Science with a dissertation about the role of literature between the poles of critical political awareness and state-constitution as well as state-support in authoritarian political systems.
 She works/worked as an expert advisor and scientific assistant in public administration and several university settings, as a journalist and author.
 She has published several short stories in anthologies like West-Östliche Diven (DTV) and En Detail (Holzhausen).